Gain Experience & Discover Your Passion

 Searching for an internship is a process, so be sure to start early, especially if you are interested in summer internships.
 Many employers recruit for summer internships during autumn semester or very early during spring semester.
 A few industries, such as the government, may recruit a whole year ahead.

-Learn more about starting your internship search by viewing our web workshop Conducting an Effective Internship Search [pdf].
+Learn more about starting your internship search by viewing our web workshop Conducting an effective internship search.
 For proper viewing, download the file and open with Adobe Reader or Adobe Acrobat.

 Also, consider taking advantage of these resources, guides and tip sheets provided by the Career Center: